Insolvency 2024

 Conclusion

-Regardless of the reasons for parts of Chilean companies to resort to the reorganisation procedure under Chapter 11 of the US Code, the aspects highlighted above indicate that there is space for improving the existing regulation in Chile.
+Regardless of the reasons for some Chilean companies to resort to the reorganisation procedure under Chapter 11 of the US Code, the aspects highlighted above indicate that there is space for improving the existing regulation in Chile.
 Taking into consideration these ideas to amend the existing regulation will reduce the incentives for companies eligible to be subject to Reorganisation and Liquidation Law to resort to foreign procedures.
 Such changes, together with the shorter terms and lower cost of a reorganisation procedure in Chile, can play a significant role in whether or not a company will decide to resort to the Chapter 11 procedure.